 Below are my all-time favorite pieces of fiction for women.
 These titles left a life-long impression on me and the world.

-I think every woman should read: Pride and Prejudice, Little Women, The Handmaid’s tale, and To kill a mockingbird.
+Every woman should read Pride and Prejudice, Little Women, The Handmaid’s Tale, and To kill a mockingbird.

 Pride and prejudice is a beautiful love story of two people who must let go of their pride and prejudice to be together.